wp-plugins/wp-clean-up-optimizer/readme.txt

 Date &Time for the next Execution of the Custom Events.
 Arguments to pass to the hook function(s).

-In order to view this information in WP Clean Up Optimizer, you need to locate WP Clean UP Optimizer Menu on the left side of the WordPress Dashboard.
+In order to view this information in **WP Clean Up Optimizer**, you need to locate **WP Clean UP Optimizer** Menu on the left side of the WordPress Dashboard.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/Cron_Jobs_Menu.png)

 ### What are Core Events?
 How to view Core Events information in Clean Up Optimizer?

-Core Events are the default scheduled events of WordPress shown in WP Clean Up Optimizer.
+Core Events are the default scheduled events of WordPress shown in **WP Clean Up Optimizer**.
 As these are the default scheduled events of WordPress, so it cannot be deleted by the user itself.

 This includes various information such as: